rebcabin/rebcabin.github.io/LambdaThePynultimateImperative006.md

 +++

 > A ___1-thunk___ is a procedure of one argument.
 1-thunks are the only kind of lambda expressions in the lambda calculus.
-In the lambda calculus, all 1-thunks are functions, with no side-effects.
+In the lambda calculus, all lambda expressions are functions, with no side-effects.

 +++